cheyao/WikiTools/README.md

 DM me on discord (cyao1234#2488) and I'll compile with it

 ## Bug report
-Open an Issue on GitHub or DM me on Discord (cyao1234#2488)
+Open an Issue on GitHub or DM the level name on Discord (cyao1234#2488)

 ## Contributing
 Feel free to contribute, open a branch on GitHub and send a pull request.